tinylinden/k3s-sandbox/README.md

 But destroying and creating virtual machines can take few minutes.
-If you do not want to wait that long, and there is no problem with the virtual machine or guest operating system but K3s cluster itself - it can be quickly purged and installed again with Ansible:
+If you do not want to wait that long, and there is no problem with the virtual machine or guest operating system but the cluster itself - it can be quickly purged and installed again with Ansible:

 ```